serapumut/Global-Video-Game-Sales/README.md

 ## Global Video Game Sales Analysis
 As a child, I spent countless hours immersed in the cyberworld and played a wide variety of games from the comfort of my room.
 Now my passion has become my profession as a video game tester and I use the same passion to ensure that games are bug-free to meet the highest standards of playability.
 Besides testing, my interests have evolved to include data analysis to help improve future gaming experiences.
-In this project,
+Therefore in this project, I will explore and visualize the relevant questions.
 <!--
 **serapumut/serapumut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.